Austin A90 Atlantic: Development

 With the government edict of "export or die", and steel allocated only to those who generated much needed revenue, the Atlantic was designed specifically to appeal to North American tastes.
-The car featured up-to-the-minute detailing, with a wrap around windscreen, composed of a flat glass centre section with tiny curved end panels.
+The car featured up-to-the-minute detailing, with a wrap-around windscreen, composed of a flat glass centre section with tiny curved end panels.
 The front wings (fenders) sported twin "flying A" hood ornaments and swept down to a rounded tail, with spats enclosing the rear wheels.
 A centrally mounted third, main beam, headlight was built into the letter-box style air intake grille, and the then unheard of luxury of hydraulically powered windows and hood (convertible top), "flashing indicators" (blinkers) rather than trafficators, (for the United States market at least) and the option of EKCO or HMV Autocrat radios.

 The range-topping Austin was offered in a variety of "jewelescent" colours with names like "seafoam green" and "desert gold", but few of these new metallics were sold in the UK market.
+(According to John Cleaver, an apprentice at Ricardo Burzi's design department, Burzi wanted him to make plaster casts from an oval clay plaque of an Austin A90 he made during the prototype stage.
+Burzi wanted half a dozen castings made so he could paint them in different colours.)

-The convertible, a three window, drophead coupe, had a simple fabric top, without rear quarter lights (opera windows), which butted up to the rear of a rather thick windscreen header rail.
+The convertible, a three-window, drophead coupe, had a simple fabric top, without rear quarter lights (opera windows), which butted up to the rear of a rather thick windscreen header rail.
 The fixed head, five window, sports saloon (hardtop), could be had with its roof painted or covered in fabric.
 This gave it the popular "drophead", or "cabriolet", look; all the style with no leaks.
-As its final trick, the centre section of the three piece, wrap-around, rear window could be lowered into the boot (trunk), for added ventilation by a remote winder above the front windscreen.
-Few people in the car's native Britain would have ever seen anything like the futuristically-styled Atlantic before, and certainly not from a conservative mainstream manufacturer like Austin.
+As its final trick, the centre section of the three-piece, wrap-around, rear window could be lowered into the boot (trunk), for added ventilation by a remote winder above the front windscreen.

+Few people in the car's native Britain would have ever seen anything like the futuristically styled Atlantic before, and certainly not from a conservative mainstream manufacturer like Austin.
 The radical Atlantic suffered, however, from the dramatically new Jaguar XK120, also launched at the 1948 Motor Show.

 Exports

 Out of a total production run of 7,981, 3,597 were exported, 350 of which were to the US.
-This low level of sales in the US was despite a huge focus by Austin, including a successful attempt at breaking 63 stock car records at the Indianapolis Motor Speedway in April 1949 by Alan Hess, Charles Goodacre and Dennis Buckley) and a US$1000 price reduction in 1949.
+This low level of sales in the US was despite a huge focus by Austin, including a successful attempt at breaking 63 stock car records at the Indianapolis Motor Speedway in April 1949 by Alan Hess, Charles Goodacre and Dennis Buckley and a US$1000 price reduction in 1949.
 The four-cylinder 2.7-litre engine could not compare in power output to native V8 engines — although, for its time, performance was strong.
 A few A90 engines were also used in civilian versions of the Austin Champ.

 The car did see more success in former British Colonies, Europe, Scandinavia and Australasia.